JacobMoeller/AutoGrader/README.txt

-This readme is a test file to try and push to the repo.
+Welcome to the Team Deneb README for the AUTOGRADER Assignment.

-I cloned the repo from gitea, and if this appears in the repo, I was able to push back into it.
+As of right now, we don't have Docker working, so to compile and run the server that we have now, enter:

-James Malone
+python3 manage.py runserver

-hehe xD
+then in your browser, navigate to "localhost:8000/"